ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

 - Any ``pre_tasks`` defined in the play.
 - Any handlers triggered by pre_tasks.
 - Each role listed in ``roles:``, in the order listed.
-Any role dependencies defined in the roles ``meta/main.yml`` run first, subject to tag filtering and conditionals.
+Any role dependencies defined in the role's ``meta/main.yml`` run first, subject to tag filtering and conditionals.
 See :ref:`role_dependencies` for more details.
 - Any ``tasks`` defined in the play.
 - Any handlers triggered by the roles or tasks.
 - Any ``post_tasks`` defined in the play.